yzyii/luashitacast/README.md

 I will also as a rule ignore you as per https://nohello.net/ and https://dontasktoask.com/

 Bug Reports, Missing Functionality or Feature Requests are best done through GitHub's Issue Tracker though feel free to DM me on Discord to discuss these as well.
-I am easily found in the HorizonXI or Ashita Discords.